Will Class Action Lawsuits Force Companies to Get Serious About Cybersecurity?

 Lead discussions around reasonable cybersecurity measures

-As uses of AI and data advance and become more powerful, boards should expect to lead more discussions about the controls they have in place for protection, Morgan says.
+As uses of AI in cybersecurity and data advances to become more powerful, boards should expect to lead more discussions about the controls they have in place for protection, Morgan says.
 Under the new SEC rules, for example, companies will be required to develop and maintain “reasonable” cybersecurity practices—though the SEC doesn’t define what’s reasonable or not.
 Morgan says this gray area will likely be front-and-center in future lawsuits.

 “I do expect there to be lots of litigation and regulatory enforcement actions that center around the question of whether a particular entity has reasonable cybersecurity,” he says.
 “In the course of those discussions, there will be debates about what standards should be applied to determine what’s reasonable or not, and to what extent the question of reasonableness is determined by the path of attack versus an organization’s overall cybersecurity.”